kanselarij-vlaanderen/agenda-approve-service/README.md

 Microservice providing capabilities to execute various actions related to the approval workflow for agendas.

+every API call puts the server in "busy" mode.
+Only 1 api call is processed at a time, any other api calls are refused and have to be retried.

 ## Getting started
 ### Add the service to a stack
 Add the following snippet to your `docker-compose.yml`: